TechyMT/creditsea-task/backend/README.md

 - **src/Interfaces:** This folder contains TypeScript interfaces for data models.

-- **src/Models:** This folder contains Mongoose schemas and models.
+- **src/Models:** This folder contains the database schemas and models.

 - **src/Modules:** This folder contains the application's feature modules.
 Each module (e.g., `user`) is organized into subfolders for `controllers`, `repositories`, `services`, and `routes`.